scikit-learn-contrib/skope-rules/README.md

 2) In [1], rules are extracted from an ensemble of trees; a weighted combination of these rules is then built by solving a L1-regularized optimization problem over the weights as described in [5].

-In this package, we use approach 2).
-Rules are extracting from tree ensemble, which allow us to take advantage of existing fast algorithms to produce such tree ensemble.
-Too similar or duplicated rules are then removed.
+In this package, we use the second approach.
+Rules are extracted from tree ensemble, which allow us to take advantage of existing fast algorithms (such as bagged decision trees, or gradient boosting) to produce such tree ensemble.
+Too similar or duplicated rules are then removed, based on a similarity threshold of their supports..
 The main goal of this package is to provide rules verifying precision and recall conditions.
 It still implement a score (`decision_function`) method, but which does not solve the L1-regularized optimization problem as in [1].
 Instead, weights are simply proportional to the OOB associated precision of the rule.

 [1] Friedman and Popescu, Predictive learning via rule ensembles,Technical Report, 2005.

 [2] Cohen and Singer, A simple, fast, and effective rule learner, National Conference on Artificial Intelligence, 1999.

 [3] Weiss and Indurkhya, Lightweight rule induction, ICML, 2000.

 [4] Dembczyński, Kotłowski and Słowiński, Maximum Likelihood Rule Ensembles, ICML, 2008.

 [5] Friedman and Popescu, Gradient directed regularization, Technical Report, 2004.

 Dependencies